 - The mental, physical, and emotional health of each spouse

-If you believe you may be entitled to alimony, it is imperative to have aggressive legal representation.
-When you come to Orlando Family Team, you can trust us to fight to the spousal support you deserve.
+If you are in the Orlando, Winter Park, or Orange County area and believe you may be entitled to alimony, it is imperative to have aggressive legal representation.
+When you come to Orlando Family Team, you can trust us to fight for the spousal support you deserve.
 Knowing that spousal support is a thorny issue that has ramifications for everyone concerned, we will help you find a solution that works for the entire family.

 What Types of Spousal Support are Available in Florida?